 Just because you didn’t file your return doesn’t mean the IRS won’t file one for you.
 The IRS may file a Substitution for Return or SFR on your behalf.
 Don’t think of this as a complementary tax filing service.
 The IRS won’t give you any of the exemptions or deductions that rightfully belong to you.

 Once an SFR is filed, you will be sent a notice to accept the tax liability as filed in this alternate return.
 If you don’t respond, the IRS will issue a notice of deficiency.
-At this point the tax is consider owed by you and the IRS can begin the collection process.
+At this point, the tax is considered owed by you and the IRS can begin the collection process.
 To encourage payment, a levy can be placed on your wages or bank accounts.
 A federal tax lien may also be placed against your real property.

-If a SFR was filed, you don’t have to accept the outcome.
+If an SFR was filed, you don’t have to accept the outcome.
 You can go back and refile those years and include any available deductions.
 Chances are you can decrease the tax owed, as well as the interest and penalties.

 File Your Missing Returns

 You may want to file your old returns before a demand is made.
 There’s no time limit for submitting a previously unfiled return.
 However, if you’d like to claim your refund, you have up to three years from the due date of the return.
 It may be a good idea to speak with an experienced tax attorney or CPA before filing old returns.
-But, here’s some benefits of getting missing tax returns filed:
+But, here are some benefits of getting missing tax returns filed:

 - Avoid issues obtaining loans: Loan may be denied or delayed if you cannot prove income by providing tax returns or reportable income.